 Gordy also collaborated with songwriter/multi-instumentalist Nino Arobelidze forming a group named "Forbidden Knowledge" which released the 2012 album "Urbanismz".
 With a more Jazz influenced approach to funky riffs, Gordy and Arobelidze have also released singles and continue to record together.

 Gordy is currently working on his third solo album "Naked Originators Union Local 917".
-It is scheduled for release on Ni Fu Ni Fa Records some time in 2013.
+It is scheduled for release on Ni Fu Ni Fa Records in 2014.

 Pablo Gordy's second album, "Mr. Slim and His Lost Souls" is a sonic journey through various genres using an overtly urban backdrop for its subjects.
 The first time I put the album on and listened to "Start", I was taken in by its infectious beat and by the guitar layering.
 The title track took me back to the days of Soul music booming out of stores and front porches.
 The third track, "Act Like You Know Me" made me beg the question - When did Prince have a love child with Pink Floyd (this may seem like an unfair comparison for an unknown artist, but when you listen to that song, you'll know what I mean)?
 By the time I got to "The Radio on the Playground (Carlos' Blues)", I was convinced I was listening to a unique artist who painstakingly put together tracks while keeping the sheer joy of making music.
 And the jams kept rolling after that.